The long haul in the embedded software business.

 Power Point, Rocket Science and dangers of compelling stories

-In American English, you can say that something is not too difficut by saying “it’s not rocket science.”
+In American English, you can say that something is not too difficult by saying “it’s not rocket science.”
 We don’t have a good idiom for saying the opposite – that something is hard to understand, not bullet-pointable.
-Edward Tufte dislikes PowerPoint because it can be used in a way that obscures critical data under a [...]
+Edward Tufte dislikes

 Formal methods and academic computer science